 In the beginning, local storage was used extensively.
 This was fast and easy to maintain.
 The setup was simple and also not expensive.
 The downside of this is the “all the eggs in one basket” scenario.
 This is because you now have multiple servers on one physical host.
-If something were to go wrong with the physical host, the impact to business is so much greater.
+If something were to go wrong with the physical host, the impact on business is so much greater.
 Virtualization with local storage would increase the risk profile in IT significantly.
-Impact of downtime on Business Continuity is far more extreme.
+The impact of downtime on Business Continuity is far more extreme.

 Shared Storage (NAS/SAN)

 Shared storage was a great architecture for reducing risk.
 It created a built-in hardware redundancy as VM’s could often be live-migrated in case of a hardware failure.
 Doing it properly was expensive as your SAN or NAS storage has to be duplicated for redundancy.
 Network connectivity between your physical servers (Hosts) and the Storage layer has to be dedicated and as fast as the current technology allows.
 Currently, this means at least a 10GB/s copper or fibre backend.
 This drives the cost of SAN / NAS storage up.
-The set-up of a mirrored SAN or NAS is also quite complicated.
+The setup of a mirrored SAN or NAS is also quite complicated.
 Enterprise-grade SAN or NAS hardware can also very easily run into millions of rand.
-Advantages include quicker backups, often built-in deduplication and real-time failover (HA) for your virtual machines.
+Advantages include quicker backups, often built-in deduplication, and real-time failover (HA) for your virtual machines.

 This is not, as some may think, a partial use of both local and SAN storage.
 This is local storage with SAN tech applied.
-You need the high-speed back-end connectivity, but not the expensive storage devices.
+You need high-speed back-end connectivity, but not expensive storage devices.
 How does it work?
-Well, the boffins have come up with a way to run all you local storage/disks as members of a networked cluster.
+Well, the boffins have come up with a way to run all your local storage/disks as members of a networked cluster.
 This cluster then ensures that the data has at least 2 and usually more copies across the cluster for redundancy and failover.
 The data also has a copy on the physical machine where the VM is running.
 This gives you the speed of local storage without the risk.
 The cost of the SAN / NAS infrastructure is also greatly reduced.
-Hybrid storage is usually run under a specific software as “Software Defined Storage” or SDS.
+Hybrid storage is usually run under a specific software such as “Software Defined Storage” or SDS.
 This software is usually proprietary and supported by the software vendor.